 So, tailor that resume of yours and prepare to find your perfect launching point into the “real-world.”

-Amazon is known for its online digital marketplace where consumers can buy just about anything, and their passion is to invent and bring new ideas to delight their customers.
+Amazon is known as a place consumers can buy just about anything, and where employees are empowered to invent and think up new ideas that delight customers.

 At Amazon, managers act more like mentors and challenge employees—yes, even the new ones—to think big and own their projects.
 And when you do, there’s plenty of room for you to advance within the company.
 “The career development opportunities here are just as expansive as Amazon’s online marketplace.
 Every role, every subject area, countries around the world—it’s limitless,” shares Lauren Manibusan, Senior Financial Analyst.